pradeepgola954-oss/capstone-project/README.md

 ► First, I went to the VPC Dashboard and selected ‘Route Tables’, then clicked on ‘Create route table’.

-► I provided a name, for example ‘Main RT’, and selected my VPC from the dropdown list, then clicked on ‘Create’.
+► I provided a name, for example ‘RT For Public’, and selected my VPC from the dropdown list, then clicked on ‘Create’.

 ► After creating the route table, I selected it and went to the ‘Routes’ section.